blawson69/PurseStrings/README.md

 ```
 If a Merchant buys an item from a player that is not already in their inventory, it will be added to the list.
 It is assumed that Merchants will buy at half their selling cost, so the inventory price on new items will be double the amount at which it was purchased.
 Updates to inventory outside of purchases may be done by editing the GM Notes field.
 See the [`--buy` command](#--buy) for options and information.

+### Characters as Merchants
-**Note:** If you have used a previous version of PurseStrings or wish to use a character as a Merchant, you must make the Merchant token the *default token* for the character.
-Any time the token's inventory on the VTT changes, you will need to use the [`--update-merchant` command](#--update-merchant) **before** removing the token if you wish to retain those changes.
+If you wish to use a character as a Merchant (as in previous versions of PurseStrings), you must make the Merchant token the *default token* for the character.
+There are two ways to ensure the Merchant's Inventory remains up-to-date on the character:
+- If the Merchant token's name is the same as the character's name, the default token will be updated whenever inventory changes.
+- If the names do not match, you will need to update the default token manually using the [`--update-merchant` command](#--update-merchant) **before** removing the token from the VTT.

 ## Syntax